 - Create Better Habits

 Are you continually “forgetting” to do activities or steps towards your goal?
-It’s possible you just don’t have a consistent habit.
+It’s possible you simply don’t have a consistent habit.

 Once you have one new habit established stack the next new one on to it or on to another good practice you have.
 For example, add the habit of exercising after brushing your teeth or packing your lunch for the next day after doing the dinner dishes.